Introducing Compass Mortgage™ – For More Flexible Approvals

 How does the prime rate influence alternative or B-lending mortgage rates?

-The prime rate is used as a baseline for determining the market for alternative and B-lending mortgage rates.
+The prime rate is used as a baseline for determining market rates for alternative and B-lending mortgages.

-Sometimes referred to as 'sub-prime' mortgages, these mortgage rates are set higher than prime rates to cover heightened borrower risk of default resulting from credit challenges or complex details and income sources.
+Sometimes referred to as subprime mortgages, these mortgages are priced above prime rates to cover heightened risk of borrower default due to credit challenges, complex terms, or non-traditional income sources.

-Despite being charged higher rates, some Canadian homeowners rely on alternative lenders when a traditional bank says 'no.' These lenders are considered an essential part of the mortgage industry landscape and often help borrowers 'turn down' their financial pressures and make their way to a better rate.
+Despite being charged higher rates, a Canadian homeowner may choose an alternative lender when a traditional bank says 'no.' These lenders are considered an essential part of the mortgage industry landscape and often help borrowers 'turn down' their financial pressures to keep their homes and eventually make their way to a better rate.

 What factors influence the prime rate?